Home Food + Drink Berry Picking Farms Near Montclair + Essex County

 A post shared by Battleview Orchards (@bvorchards)

-Farms View Roadstand | 945 Black Oak Ridge Road, Wayne
+Farms View Roadstand | 945 Black Oak Ridge Road, Wayne, NJ

 View this post on Instagram

-A post shared by Greig Farm (@greig_farm)
+A post shared by Farms View Roadstand (@farmsviewroadstand)

-Happy Day Farm | 106 Iron Ore Road, Manalapan Township
+Happy Day Farm | 106 Iron Ore Road, Manalapan Township, NJ

 Hillview Farms | 223 Meyersville Road, Gillette, NJ

-A mere 45-minute drive outside of Hoboken and Jersey City, you’ll stumble upon Hillview Farms in Gillette, NJ.
-There you’ll have over 53-acres of locally grown fruit to peruse.
-According to Hillview’s schedule, they have blueberries ready and willing to be picked from July.
-By August, the farm might already be transitioning to peaches, but it’s worth calling ahead to check out their current supply.
-The farm has a $5 entry fee per person, but children under the age of three can enter for free.
+A mere 45-minute drive outside of Essex County, locals can stumble upon Hillview Farms in Gillette, NJ.
+Here, there are over 53 acres of locally grown fruit to peruse.
+The farm has blueberries ready and willing to be picked in July.
+By August, the farm transitions to peaches and zinnias, but it’s worth calling ahead to check out the current supply.
+Hillview also has a Farm Market open every day from 9AM-6PM, selling everything from fresh broccoli and potatoes to honey, tomatoes, and homemade pies — but the fields close to the public at 5PM every day.
+Firewood is also available for purchase at Hillview.

 Ochs Orchard | 4 Ochs Lane, Warwick, NY